 5. High in Vitamin K

-Kale is one of the world's best source of vitamin K. In a single cup of kale, you get about 7 times your daily recommended intake of vitamin K (4).
+Kale is one of the world’s best sources of vitamin K. In a single cup of kale, you get about 7 times your daily recommended intake of vitamin K (4).

-Vitamin K is well known for the important role in blood clotting.
+Vitamin K is well known for its important role in blood clotting.
 But did you know that it could also benefit the health of your bones, blood vessels, brain cells, and eyes?

 Vitamin K contributes to bone health by helping bones to retain calcium.
 In combination with nutrients like calcium and vitamin D, vitamin K appears to help maintain bone health.